Hotel Colonial

-Hotel Colonial is a 1987 American adventure film directed by Cinzia Th.
+Hotel Colonial is a 1987 adventure film directed by Cinzia Th.
 Torrini, and written by Enzo Monteleone, Cinzia Th.
 Torrini, Robert Katz and Ira Barmak.
 The film stars John Savage, Rachel Ward, Massimo Troisi, Robert Duvall and Anna Galiena.
 The film was released on September 18, 1987, by Orion Pictures.

 Plot

+Marco Venieri receives word that his brother Luca, an ex-terrorist turned state's evidence, has killed himself in Colombia.
+Marco takes the journey to Colombia only to find a country permeated with poverty, corruption, racism and crime.